open-telemetry/oteps/text/0156-columnar-encoding.md

 No benchmark has been conducted for traces due to lack of a dataset containing traces with links and events.

 Please feel free to share a dataset with such characteristics to complete this document.

+Please check this [open issue](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/13626) for more details on a solution to facilitate data sharing.

 ## Appendix C - Parameter Tuning and Design Optimization